MatejKastak/orglearn/README.md

 converting org files to pdf using emacs.
 But we think that using `pandoc` results in better looking pdfs and gives us the best way to customize the result.

-To be able to convert org files to pdf you need to have `pandoc` installed on your system.
+To be able to convert org files to pdf you need to have `pandoc` along with `pdflatex` installed on your system.

 ## Instalation